 Early Notables of the Fant family (pre 1700)

 Prominent among members of the family was Francesco Fanti, mayor of Finale in 1434.
 In 1435, he assumed the position in Sassuolo.
 Sigismondo Fanti was an astronomer and famous writer from Ferrara.
 The Fantini family of Pinerolo owned the feuds of Baldissero, Tavernette, Oliva, and Ceretto for over 3 centuries.
-Of...
-Another 95 words (7 lines of text) are included under the topic Early Fant Notables in all our PDF Extended History products and printed products wherever possible.
+Of this family were Giovanni and Giacomo Fantini, both famous judges.
+Giorgio Fantini was a lawyer and was Chancellor for the Duke of...
+Another 73 words (5 lines of text) are included under the topic Early Fant Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Fant family to the New World and Oceana